scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:09
 from many projects?
 0:11
-Today, we'll look at Cloud monitoring metrics scopes, 0:14 and learn how to use them to monitor multiple Cloud 0:16
+Today, we’ll look at Cloud monitoring metrics scopes, 0:14 and learn how to use them to monitor multiple Cloud 0:16